9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 `MArray` type class, which is defined in the `Data.Array.MArray` module.

 Our `length` function is slightly complicated by two factors.
-We are relying on our bit array\'s record of its own bounds, and an `MArray` instance\'s `getBounds` function has a monadic type.
+We are relying on our bit array's record of its own bounds, and an `MArray` instance's `getBounds` function has a monadic type.
 We also have to add one to the answer, as the upper bound of the array is one less than its actual length.